 - Give out the sweets, lollipops or slips of paper.
 The hidden message needs to be worked out by students if they want to eat their sweet or lollipop.
 Tell them that each letter used represents the previous letter in the alphabet, i.e. B represents A, C represents B, etc., with A representing Z. You can demonstrate by writing IJ on the board and eliciting that you have spelled out Hi.

 - Once students understand, allow them two minutes to work out their message individually.
 The first one to work out the hidden message should read it out to the rest of the class and then do what the message says.

 - Continue around the class until everyone has deciphered their messages.
 Give help as needed.

 - UBML BCPVU ZPVS IPMJEBZT: Talk about your holidays.

 Why it works

 This game helps students learn each other's names and builds a sense of community at the beginning of the school year.
-It also helps students develop their fluency and truly "breaks the ice" if students have just come back from a break or are just starting their studies.
-This creative classroom aid is usable in multi-level, large classes with limited resources as well as adaptable for elementary classrooms too.
+It also helps students develop their fluency and truly breaks the ice if students have just come back from a break or are just starting their studies.
+This creative classroom activity is usable in multi-level, large classes with limited resources as well as adaptable for elementary classrooms too.

 Higher-level students can be given hidden messages which review functions such as complaints, apologies, etc. Teachers may include any topics they want students to talk about such as hobbies, family, animals and so on.

-Once they have finished getting to know each other, they may write a short paragraph about what they learned about their pals as a homework task.
+Once they have finished getting to know each other, they may write a short paragraph about what they learned about their classmates as a homework task.

 This activity was previously published by ETA magazine (The English Teacher Assistant - US) May 2000, Herald Educational Newspaper - July 2004 (Argentina).
 It appeared at English Club Net web site (2000), Parlo web site and China Education Exchange site.